lina2761991/Introduction-to-computer-science-cs50/README.md

 ##### how does computer memory work  <br/>
 • Every file on your computer lives on your disk drive, be it a hard disk drive (HDD) or a solid-state drive (SSD).  <br/>
 • Disk drives are just storage space; we can’t directly work there.
 Manipulation and use of data can only take place in RAM, so we have to move data there.  <br/>
+code is run by CPU but the memory is in the RAM the int is 4 bytes(  each byte is 8 bits )
 ### 3.Defining Custom Types <br/>
  using typedef we can create data types that already exist or data taypes of our own <br/>
 like cs50 did for the string ,it created a datatype string but it actually doesnt exist ,only char does ; <br/>